clementwjl/AIH-Chatbot/README.md

 pip3 install -r requirements.txt
 ```

+### 6. Loading your source documents
+Before running the evaluation script, make sure to create a folder named 'docs' in the same repository.
+Deposit PDF source documents into this folder.
+A sample test document has been provided in the repository for initial testing.

+Once done, your folder should look like this:

 ### 5. How to make your code run with the bot

 There are two Python files that will be running the show, `bot.py` and `model.py`.